fbeauKmi/update_klipper_and_mcus/README.md

 >[!TIP]
 >[Klipper-backup](https://github.com/Armchair-Heavy-Industries/klipper-backup) from Armchair-Engineering is an easy tool to backup/restore your printer
 >on a github account

+## Questions & Answers
+**Q : Can I rename a section ?** \
+A : You can, but unless you rename the config file in `~/printer_date/ukam/config` you'll lose mcu config, and the menuconfig will appear the next times you Ukam.\
+> [!TIP]
+> In config name, a [space] becomes an underscore character

+**Q : For some reason Mcu flash failed, what should I do ?** \
+A : If `mcus.ini` is properly set.
+Check the board state (depends on the way you connect your board : `lsusb`, `flashtool.py` are common tools).
+If board is visible, run the `./ukam.sh` again.

+**Q: Does UKAM update Katapult ?** \
+A : No, there's no point to update the bootloader.

 ## TODO
 Not to much, the script works.
 If you have any suggestions feel free to contact me on Voron discord @fboc